Financial Aid General Information

 - Students and parents of students are advised that if they enter into a Title IV, HEA loan, the loan data will be submitted to the National Student Loan Data System (NSLDS), and will be accessible by guaranty agencies, lenders and institutions determined to be authorized users of the data system.

-- Students participating in programs that are not assessed at full-price tuition (e.g., study abroad) may not be eligible for all of their institutional grants, scholarships or loans, and the award may be pro-rated.
+- Students participating in programs that are not assessed at full-price tuition (e.g., study abroad) may not be eligible for all of their institutional grants, scholarships or loans, and the offer may be pro-rated.

 Students are not denied financial aid solely on the grounds that the student is participating in a study abroad program.

 Please consult the catalog for a complete listing of scholarships and grants that are available to Johnson & Wales University students.
-Available scholarships may also be posted in Student Academic & Financial Services, and on the Scholarships and Grants webpage of the JWU website under Outside Agencies.
+Available scholarships may also be posted in Student Financial Services, and on the Scholarships and Grants webpage of the JWU website under Outside Agencies.

 Refunds for Overpayment